Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Theoretical Properties

 \subsection{Theoretical justification for the simultaneous edge testing}

 We now present the theoretical results for the simultaneous test in \cref{sec:inference}.
-In the proof of \cref{thm:inf_CLT}, we show that the error in the partial correlation estimate $\hat{\rho}^{(\mathcal{S},l)}_{ij}$ from \cref{eq:spatial_est_omega_rho} is dominated by the leading term
+In the proof of \cref{thm:inf_CLT}, we show that the error in the partial correlation estimate $\hat{\rho}^{(\mathcal{S},l)}_{ij}$ from \cref{eq:spatial_est_omega_rho} is driven by a leading term